akritiko/akritiko/README.md

 More about me:

-- ✨ I am a fellow of the [European forum of the software research community](https://www.swforum.eu/); Open Source Software advocation.
+- ✨ I am a fellow of the European forum of the software research community; received funding for advocating for the future of Open Source Software.
-- ✨ I am a fellow of the State Scholarships Foundation (ΙΚΥ), Greece; funded my Doctoral Research on Software Resilience of Open Source Software.
+- ✨ I am a fellow of the State Scholarships Foundation (ΙΚΥ), Greece; received funding for my Doctoral Research on Software Resilience and Open Source Software.
-- 🎤 Participated as a speaker at major international events such as [OSS Conference](https://www.youtube.com/watch?v=VPRIgfU7C8w), [re:publica](https://www.youtube.com/watch?v=ORx2HQUuq14), [Wordcamp Athens](https://www.youtube.com/watch?v=b39iyhF9Dkk).
+- 🎤 Participated as a speaker at major international events such as OSS Conference, re:publica, Wordcamp Athens.
-- 🌱 Supported the [EUvsVirus Hackathon](https://www.euvsvirus.org/) as a volunteer mentor and matchmaker.
+- 🌱 Supported the EUvsVirus Hackathon as a volunteer mentor and matchmaker.
-- 🇪🇺 Participated in the preliminary study for the [Open source software strategy 2020-2023](https://commission.europa.eu/about-european-commission/departments-and-executive-agencies/informatics/open-source-software-strategy_en) of the European Union, a project led by the European Commission.
+- 🇪🇺 Participated in the preliminary study for the Open source software strategy 2020-2023 of the European Union, a project led by the European Commission.
-- 🌱 Curated the [Open Coffee](https://opencoffee.gr/about/) Thessaloniki Meetups for ~10 years, supporting the local entrepreneurial community.
+- 🌱 Curated the Open Coffee Thessaloniki Meetups for nearly 10 years, supporting the local entrepreneurial community.
 - 🛰 Participated in 10 Research & Development projects for 10+ years funded by the European Union.
 - 🏬 Worked in 150+ software projects for the private sector in 10+ years.
-Started as a freelancer, then founded a small software house that turned to a 12 person digital solutions agency.
-Exited in 2022.
+Started as a freelancer, then founded a small software house that turned to a 12 person digital solutions agency (e-commerce - marketing - advertising).
+Exited in 2022 to re-focus purely on software engineering.

 Writing: